 Enable port forwarding by checking the Port forwarding option.

 External port: 80 – This is what the users on the internet will use.
-We wanted them to use port 80, which means http, which will redirect to 9898.
+We wanted them to use port 80, which means http, that will redirect to 9898.

 Map to IPv4 port: 9898 – Our web server local port.